 - slurring words or having long pauses during speech

-- lack of awareness of location or time
+- lacking awareness of location or time

 - sudden changes in emotion, such as sudden agitation